Looking for support for your finance function? Book a time with an expert.

 2. Partially Owned Subsidiaries (50.1% - 99.9% Ownership)

-Partially owned subsidiaries maintain a controlling interest while accommodating minority shareholders.
+The partially owned subsidiaries hold controlling stakes while being accommodating to minority shareholders.

 Strategic considerations:

-• Potential conflicts between majority and minority shareholder objectives
+• Potential conflicts between majority and minority shareholder interests

 Why companies choose partial ownership: